Alternative Training Qualification Programme

-The whole ATQP process is likely to take in excess of two years from first application to implementation.
+The whole ATQP process is likely to take more than two years from first application to implementation.
 This is driven by the required FDM and training records input over a suitable period.
 Most airlines will have FDM data covering many years, but few operators will have reliable data about training performance.
 Paper training records are notoriously bad for extracting reliable data and thus as soon as possible it is essential to deploy electronic record keeping that allows this analysis to take place.
 For as long as the ATQP is in place a system of feedback from the training records system will also be required.
 Airlines with multiple fleets might decide to introduce the scheme fleet by fleet.

-As with all economies of scale it’s true to say that the bigger the airline the greater the potential benefit.
+As with all economies of scale, it’s true to say that the bigger the airline the greater the potential benefit.
 ATQP is essentially a process and one which is identical if you have one aircraft or a hundred.
-If you believe that ATQP will help you to manage safety then you must give it serious consideration.
+If you believe that ATQP will help you to manage safety, then you must give it serious consideration.